Atharva-0426/Basics-Of-DSA/README.md

-# Basics-Of-DSA
+# Basics Of DSA

-Till now in this project , topics that are done are:
+This repository contains the topics that i covered till now including the resoruces that i have used.

 1)Basic Maths and Arrays:
 -Prefix sum, modulo, prime numbers,